CodyBontecou/blog/content/Obsidian-git-sync-on-ios.md

 - iPhone 13 Pro Max
 - iOS v18.1
 - Obsidian v1.7.5.

-## Step-by-step
+- Working Copy v6.1.8

+## Cloning the git repo to iPhone

+1. Install Working Copy
+2.

+## Importing the repo into Obsidian

-> I tried many of the options listed online, but after hours of work, only the steps I'm sharing ended up working.
+> I tried many of the options listed online, but after hours of work, only the steps I'm sharing worked for me.

 1. Install & open Obsidian
 2. Create new vault (a random name should do, we'll delete this later)